We welcome you to our practice and thank you for selecting us for your child's healthcare needs.

 Please arrive on time for your child’s appointment.
 Our doctors make every effort to remain on time; arriving late not only affects the doctor’s schedule, but is inconsiderate to the patients who have appointments following yours.
 If you arrive more than 10 minutes late for your appointment, you may be asked to reschedule.
 Appointments that are 30 minutes or more in length that are missed or cancelled with less than 24 hours notice, will be charged a $20 fee.

-Our After Hours Phone Service is provided for your benefit, however, Montgomery Pediatrics is charged a significant fee for every phone call made to TeamHealth.
-Recently this fee has significantly increased.
-Therefore, due to increasing administrative and staffing costs, any after hours calls that are received by the triage nursing service will incur a $8 fee.
+Our After Hours Phone Service is provided for your benefit, however, Montgomery Pediatrics is charged a significant fee for every phone call made to the after hours nurse triage service.
+To help offset the charges, any patient call made to the after hours service will incur an $8 fee.
 Calls received during regular office hours will not incur a charge.
 When possible, please allow our staff to help you during regular business hours.
 By seeking assistance from our daytime staff who have access to your child’s medical history and records, you will help us limit the expense of the after-hours service both to you and to Montgomery Pediatrics.
-The TeamHealth service can be reached at 855-865-6972.
-Poison Control can be reached at 1-800-222-1222
+If you need to reach the after hours nurse triage service, please call 513-820-2784.
+Poison Control can be reached at 1-800-222-1222.

 As medical professionals, we feel very strongly that vaccinating children on schedule with currently available vaccines is absolutely the right thing to do for all children and young adults.
 We firmly believe that vaccinating children and young adults may be the single most important health-promoting intervention we perform as health care providers, and that you can perform as parents/caregivers.
 Because we feel so strongly about vaccinating children, we will ask you to sign an agreement that states that you are willing to vaccinate your child according to AAP guidelines and your child’s physician’s recommendations.
 This agreement can be found on the FORMS PAGE.